TheSpiderInc/openbook-swap/README.md

     },
 ]
 ```
-### Second step
+### Step 2/2 Call the Package
-The second step involves calling the package, and there are two ways to do it:
+There are two options to call the package:
 - Let the package handle the transaction by passing an instance of the wallet adaptor.
 This requires installing the wallet adaptor as mentioned above.
 The package will then manage the transaction delivery internally.
 - Manually manage the delivery of the transaction.
 In this approach, the package provides a transaction that is ready to be sent.
 You have the responsibility of handling the transaction delivery process yourself.